HeikoBlomenkamp/100-days-of-code/r1-log.md

 thinkjava.md: Changed the way of embedding images.
 Some Java studies.
 Created an Anki file for learning the ThinkJava2 content.

 ### R1D19
+Did a lot of other Java studies.
+Also a lot of refreshing of mathematics.
+Installed tools for better learning on my workstation.

+### R1D20
+Did a lot of other Java studies.
+Also a lot of refreshing of mathematics.
+Installed tools for better learning on my workstation.

+### R1D21
+thinkjava.md: Finished subchapter Using Escape Sequences (1.7).
+Learned how to create tables.
+Added ThinkJava2 Anki flashcard.

+### R1D22